-220. LIFE JACKETS AND LIFEBUOYS.
+220. LIFEJACKETS AND LIFEBUOYS.

-- (1) A platform shall carry life jackets: - (a) in number 150% of the number of persons on the platform; and - (b) complying with the provisions of Merchant Shipping Act 1975; and - (c) kept in approved places that are readily accessible and prominently indicated; and - (d) available for inspection at least once in each year by an approved qualified person. - (2) A platform shall carry at least eight lifebuoys of a type complying with the provisions of the Merchant Shipping Act 1975.
+- (1) A platform shall carry lifejackets: - (a) in number 150% of the number of persons on the platform; and - (b) complying with provisions of Merchant Shipping Act 1975; and - (c) kept in approval places that are readily accessible and prominently indicated; and - (d) available for inspection at least once in each year by an approved qualified person. - (2) A platform shall carry at least 8 lifebuoys of a type complying with the provisions of the Merchant Shipping Act 1975.